 Seymour Papert, ‘The Children’s Machine’

 Papert’s observation makes a compelling point.
 We seem to debate and discuss practices of teaching more than principles of learning.
 Yet such principles do exist: they are just not very prominent in the educational conversation.
 For example, three North American educationalists explored how six important strategies derived from learning research were represented in text books for intending teachers.
 They report: “Looking for the six strategies in these textbooks is akin to looking for six needles in a haystack.
 Even a sentence dedicated to one of the research-based strategies is infrequent.”
 (Pomerance, Greenberg and Walsh, 2016, p.6).
 Put aside the Webster definition chosen by Papert and consider instead how pedagogy is defined by the Cambridge dictionary: “study of the methods and activities of teaching”.
 Surely there is parallel research enterprise committed to studying “the methods and activities of learning”?
 There is such an enterprise: those three text book researchers drew their examples from it.
+And it is what will be explored in the present book.

 But can learning be researched independently of teaching?
 It can certainly be researched independently of classrooms: because, for better or worse, it is often studied in ‘laboratories’ or in the remote corners of schools reserved for research visitors.
 Although learning may get studied outside of teaching occasions, it is still always folded into some context.
 Ideally, the researcher will engage with the particulars of that context.
 Yet even if they are diligent about that, a challenge remains.
 The researcher wishing to influence educational practice must worry about how far their findings can be generalised: how far they hold across variations in context.

 A common text book approach to presenting the scope of a discipline might be termed “top down”.
-It identifies a family of concepts that comprise the system under scrutiny (e.g., respiration or learning) and unpicks their operation through examples.
-The approach taken here is rather more bottom up.
+It identifies a family of concepts that comprise the system under scrutiny and unpicks their operation through examples.
+The approach taken in this book is rather more bottom up.
 The starting points are not the concepts explaining learning but the learning that has to be conceptualised.
 This entails going from the concrete to the abstract, from the familiar to the novel.
 In short, there will be a series of starting points (chapters), each being a situation of learning and each deserving to be made sense of.
 One advantage of this approach is that the novice reader can more quickly decide whether this investment of understanding learning theories seems worthwhile.
 Because the learning situations invoked here will be familiar, so it should be easier for the experienced individual to judge whether they are convincingly characterised by the conceptualising of learning theory.

 The framework proposed is built around the phrase ‘acts of learning’.
 It thereby supposes that learning can be parsed into a number of ‘acts’, each with the potential to support a learner’s effort to build new knowledge or re-configure what is already known.
 The list of acts is not definitive, final, or in any sense ‘official’.
 It is certainly not intended as a new taxonomy of learning.
 It is a vehicle for carrying a set of concepts that deserve attention.
 Or put another way, it furnishes a set of anchor points for holding difficult theoretical concepts steady – and, then, judging whether those concepts are generative and useful.
 Here is the list proposed.

-1: Tutoring
+1: Collaborating

-2: Exposition
+2: Tutoring

-3: Participating
+3: Exposition

-4: Collaborating
+4: Participating

 5: Performing